-- 1. The training, experience, practice and periodical tests, including medical examinations and the frequency thereof, required under sub-regulation (2) of regulation 34 in the case of members of the crew of an aircraft engaged on a flight for the purpose of public transport shall be as prescribed by the Director from time to time in Aviation Information Circulars in accordance with the International Civil Aviation Organization Annex 1 and shall incorporate the requirements of sub-paragraphs (1) to (4). - (1) The Crew.
+1. The training, experience, practice and periodical tests, including medical examinations and the frequency thereof, required under regulation 34(2) in the case of members of the crew of an aircraft engaged on a flight for the purpose of public transport shall be as prescribed by the Director from time to time in Aviation Information Circulars in accordance with the International Civil Aviation Organization Annex 1 and shall incorporate the requirements of sub-paragraphs (1) to (4).

+(1) The Crew